sharon254/Python-games/README.md

 ## Guessing a number game

-* We firt import the random module that  generate a random number.
+* We first import the random module that  generate a random number.
 * Then will prompt the user to enter his name and store it to a variable named myname
 * We also prompt the user to choose the level of difficulty which will determine the number of guesses
 ## Constructing the while loop